 A Bonobo Chimp Uses Stone Tools

-A Bonobo chimp named Kanzi to solve problems.
+A Bonobo chimp named Kanzi recently demonstrated his ability to fashion stone tools to solve problems.
 Kanzi was taught how to knap flint flakes in the 1990s.
 This is the method that early hominids, the predecessors of humans, used to create stone tools such as hand axes.

 Now, when researchers put food inside of a log and allowed Kanzi to attempt to extract the food from it, he built choppers, drills, scrapers, and wedges in response.
 The efforts proved worthy.